MicrosoftDocs/azure-devops-docs/docs/user-guide/troubleshoot-connection.md

 As a first step in resolving connectivity issues with Azure DevOps, complete the following steps:

 1. Sign out of your browser.
-To do this, select the [Visual Studio sign-out](http://aka.ms/VsSignout) link.
+To do this, select the [Visual Studio sign out](http://aka.ms/VsSignout) link.

 2. Delete the cookies in your browser.
 To delete cookies in most browsers, press Ctrl+Shift+Del.